Why we're here

 It is my belief that it is time to review what makes an individual wealthy.
 To move beyond the measurement of wealth in terms of personal ownership and financial gain.
 To make significant changes in our communities, surely the family/individual who lives a life of connectedness, contribution and harmony to that of their wider community and environment is the wealthiest of them all?

 Together, we grow our own solution.

-We employ six team members to manage our day-to-day operations, and keep the project running smoothly:
+We employ a team of people to manage our day-to-day operations, and keep the project running smoothly:

 The Common Unity Project Aotearoa is supported by an active Board of Trustees with diverse backgrounds and skills, who all volunteer their time to deliver better outcomes for our children and community:

-We gratefully acknowledge following organisations for their recent financial support, in addition to the many community organisations who have generously donated to our project:
+We gratefully acknowledge the following funders for their recent financial support, alongside business sponsors who have donated their time and products in addition to the many community organisations who have generously donated to our project: